 3. Upon requesting a recital time, the Scheduling Coordinator will send a tentative confirmation e-mail to both you and your studio teacher indicating which of your requested spots are being held for you.
 From that date you will have two (2) weeks to complete the scheduling process.
 Students who do not complete the process during this time will have to re-submit their request and their holds will be released.

 4. Students are responsible for creating, printing and bringing their own recital programs.
-Download the program template here.
+For your convenience, we offer two program templates for you to choose from.
+One is an editable PDF and the other is a Microsoft Word Document.
+You can download an editable PDF here.
+This version is the easiest to use but does not allow for much personalization.
+In order to edit the PDF, open the template in Adobe Acrobat and click the "Edit PDF" pink button in the right sidebar.
+The second option is to download the Microsoft Word template here.
+This option makes it easier for you to personalize but some computers may have compatibility issues that cause the text to flow onto three pages instead of two.
 You are welcome to use this template exactly as is or personalize it (select different fonts, resize text, etc.).
-Information you need to update is highlighted in yellow.
+For the Microsoft Word template, information you need to update is highlighted in yellow.
 Remember to remove all yellow highlight before printing.
-Depending on your version of Microsoft Word, you may need to select a different font or move text up or down pages to fit.
+Depending on your version of Microsoft Word, you may need to select a different font or move text up or down pages to fit if you are having compatibility issues.
+If that is the case, it may be easier for you to use the editable PDF template instead.
 Your program should be able to print on one piece of paper folded in half.
 When printing your programs, select double sided and "flip on short edge" or "short edge binding."
 Printing on "long edge" will cause the inside of your program to print upside down.
 Please note: the safety and emergency exit instructions on the back of the template are required by the fire marshall; do not remove them.

 5. All recitals requiring the use of a projector screen must be held in Gildenhorn Recital Hall.
 Recitals that require projectors are not possible in Ulrich Recital Hall.